senx/warp10-plugin-py4j/README.md

 ### SSL/TLS example

-Since revision 1.0.2 it is also possible to use TLS encryption.
+Since revision 1.0.2 it is also possible to use SSL/TLS encryption.

-To use with ssl, you will need a key pair with certificate, for example, you can generate them with:
+You will need a key pair with certificate, for example, you can generate them with:

 `keytool -genkey -alias some-alias -keyalg RSA -storepass some-password -keystore path/to/keystore.jks`

 Then, set these configuration parameters:

 ```
-py4j.use.tls = true
+py4j.use.ssl = true
 # In case previous configuration is true, the following must be set
 py4j.ssl.keystore.path = path/to/keystore.jks
 py4j.ssl.keystore.password = some-password